l0051/Project_2/README.md

         make

 For running write in terminal:
-        ./exec
+        ./post_to_inf
-Then you should enter one string as input.
+Then you should enter one line as an input.